 Besides its robust text scanning features, the /docscan API endpoint shall Extract (crop) any detected face and transform the extracted text content such as ID card fields (name, ID number, address, etc.) or Passport Machine Readable Zone (MRZ) into JSON object fields ready to be consumed by your code.

-Below, a typical output result of the /docscan endpoint for a Malaysian ID card (MyKad) input image:
+Below, a typical output result of the /docscan endpoint for an ID card input image:

 Input ID card Specimen